astrom-tom/SEDSIM/docs/source/configuration.rst

 This is where you precise the spectroscopic information of the simulations.
 Seven entries are needed:

 * **NSpec**: This is the number of spectroscopy per simulated galaxy you want to create.
 For a given template, randomely chosen in the library, you can ask to have 1, 2 or N spectra to be created (for example sdss-like and HST-like).
 * **Norm_band**: For each spectrum that you want to create you must tell SEDobs in what band you want to normalize it.
-As in the case of photometry (see above), you must give an offset, and information about errors on that band as well atsmopheric parameters.
+As in the case of photometry (see above) you must give the name of a filter, atmospheric range and a skysubstraction efficiency estimation.
 * **Noise_reg**: This is a region free of emission lines where the SNR will be adjusted.
 It is given in angstrom.
 * **Norm_distribution**: Only if you do not use the **full_array** option.
 You must give the normalisation file (see above for photometry).
 * **types**: This is where you give the spectroscopic configuration.
 For each spectrum you want to simulate, you must give: **l1, l2, dl, R [,SNR.txt], atm, skysub**: